 However, if you really want to enjoy Mt Aspiring then you need to climb it!
 There are several huts along the trail from Raspberry Flats but the trail is challenging and is best attempted by experienced hikers and climbers only.

-Related: Our 16-Day South Island Adventure Private Tour spends a day on the road stopping at amazing places in Mt Aspiring National Park.
+Related: Our 16-Day South Island Adventure Private Tour spends a day on the road stopping at amazing places in Mt Aspiring National Park featuring the best of New Zealand mountains.

 6. The Remarkables